Miss Brazil 2021: Notes

-– The 1st runner-up, Gabriela Lacerda, would go on to be crowned Miss Brazil 2025 on February 13, 2025.
+– The 1st runner-up Maria Gabriela Lacerda would go on to be crowned Miss Brazil 2025 on February 13, 2025.

+– Top 10 finalist Isadora Murta would go on to be crowned Miss Supranational Brazil 2024 and finished as 3rd runner-up at Miss Supranational 2024 international competition.

 – Top 10 finalist Eduarda Braum would go on to be crowned Miss Supranational Brazil 2025 and would win the Miss Supranational 2025 international competition, marking Brazil's first win in the pageant.